thomwiggers/dns-python/README.rst

 * The server and client don't really account for dropped UDP packets.
 The server will expect clients to re-request everything.

 * SOA records aren't created or returned for non-existant names.
+The 'no results' error rcode won't be set, as the specification specifies that this flag is only to be set by authorative name servers.

 * Only A and CNAME records are supported.